 Ingredients

-- 2-3 pounds zucchini (green and yellow)
+- 2-3 pounds zucchini sliced into spears

-- 2 1/2 cup clorine-free water
+- 2 cups clorine-free water

-- 2 cloves garlic (thinly slice)
+- 2 cloves garlic smashed

 Instructions

-- Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set in a location at room temperature, out of direct sunlight
+- Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set in a location at room temperature, out of direct sunlight.

 Notes